HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Your Race Pack

-You opted to collect your race pack.
-Pick it up from the Help Desk at Hackney Marshes.
+If you opted to collect your race pack, pick it up from the Help Desk at Hackney Marshes.
 Bring your photo ID and your QR code (sent via text in the week before the race).

 DateHours